Feature Overview: Pipelines

 The quick navigation arrow on in the top left will bring you directly back to your Inbox, while the arrow in a circle will refresh the Pipeline Spreadsheet for updates so you won't have to refresh you entire browser.

-On the right-hand side of yourou can create a new Box with the "+" button.
+You can create a new Box with the "+" button in the toolbar.
 Once you have added a few Boxes to your Pipeline, you can use the Saved View Editor to re-order these Boxes based on specific parameters.
 Find 'all Boxes assigned to you' or 'all Boxes created this month', or both!

 As you begin moving your Boxes across your Stages, the Pipeline Report button leads to the Reports dashboard for Pipeline analytics and data insights.